-This results in a Kyuubi distribution named kyuubi-{version}-bin-custom-name.tgz for you.
+This results in a Kyuubi distribution named apache-kyuubi-{version}-bin-custom-name.tgz for you.

-If you are planing to deploy Kyuubi where spark/flink is provided, in other word, it's not required to bundle spark/flink binary, use
+If you are planing to deploy Kyuubi where spark/flink/hive is provided, in other word, it's not required to bundle spark/flink/hive binary, use

+'''

-./build/dist --tgz --spark-provided --flink-provided
+./build/dist --tgz --spark-provided --flink-provided --hive-provided

+'''

-Then you will get a Kyuubi distribution without spark binary named kyuubi-{version}-bin.tgz.
+Then you will get a Kyuubi distribution without spark/flink/hive binary named apache-kyuubi-{version}-bin.tgz.